Celebrating Ram Ekadashi: A Sacred Journey of Devotion

 - 3 min read

 Ram Ekadashi, also known as Rama Ekadashi, is a sacred fasting day observed by devotees of Lord Vishnu.
-Falling during Krishna Paksha (waning moon) in the month of Kartik, it holds special spiritual value and is believed to cleanse sins and bring prosperity.
+It falls during Krishna Paksha (waning moon) in the month of Kartik.
+This day holds special spiritual significance.
+It is believed to cleanse sins and bring prosperity.

 ✨ What is Ram Ekadashi?